Luke Elwes: Biography

-Since then he has continued to travel extensively, discovering and revisiting remote locations in India, Asia Minor and North Africa.
-In 1998 he was artist in residence on an expedition to Mount Kailash, a holy mountain in western Tibet.
+Since then he has continued to travel extensively, frequently returning to remote locations in India, Asia Minor and North Africa.
+In 1998, he served as artist-in-residence on an expedition to Mount Kailash, a holy mountain in western Tibet.

 His work has also been inspired by the landscapes of Osea Island where he rented a cottage with his family for many years.
-Since 2007 he has worked in the former studio of Nigel Henderson in Landermere on the Essex marshes.
-In 2015 he was artist in residence at the Albers Foundation.
+Since 2007, he has worked in the former studio of Nigel Henderson in Landermere on the Essex marshes.
+In 2015, he was artist-in-residence at the Albers Foundation.

-Since his first exhibition in 1990 he has had over twenty five one man shows in London, Paris and New York City.
-He also writes about contemporary painting for journals including Modern Painters, Galleries and the Royal Academy magazine.
+Since his first exhibition in 1990 he has had over twenty-five one-man shows in London, Paris and New York City.
+He also writes about contemporary painting for journals including Modern Painters (magazine), Galleries and the Royal Academy magazine.